 Any pet owner knows that keeping pets happy while on holiday can be seriously difficult.
 Whether you’re taking your pet with you or leaving them in the care of a trusted individual or family back home, both you and your pet can find this an incredibly stressful and emotional experience.
-It’s important to minimise distress for all concerned, especially if you want to make sure that your holiday is as rewarding and relaxing as you need it to be.
+It’s important to minimize distress for all concerned, especially if you want to make sure that your holiday is enjoyable.

 In short, you need both you and your pet to be happy with whatever arrangement you settle on.
 To that end, you’ll need to create optimal conditions while you’re on holiday.
 You’ll have a completely different set of priorities if your pet is coming with you versus if they’re staying at home.
 Either way, it’s your responsibility to make sure your pet is emotionally and physically happy during your journey.
 Here are some of our tips and tricks for how to keep your pets happy during a vacation.